 Emanuele Occhipinti holds a Laurea in Modern Foreign Languages and Literatures from the University of Florence and received his PhD in Italian Literature from Rutgers University.

-He has published on Italo Svevo and Igino Ugo Tarchetti, and contributed to the encyclopedia Feminist Writings with Greenwood Press and, most recently, an article to Christine E. Poteau, ed., Effects of Service-Learning in Foreign and Second Language Courses.
+He has published on Italo Svevo, Igino Ugo Tarchetti and Giorgio Bassani, has contributed to the encyclopedia Feminist Writings with Greenwood Press and, most recently, an article to Christine E. Poteau, ed., Effects of Service-Learning in Foreign and Second Language Courses.
 He is the author of Travelling In and Out of Italy: 19th and 20th-Century Notebooks, Letters and Essays and the editor of New Approaches to Teaching Italian Language and Culture: Case Studies from an International Perspective.

-He serves as Associate Editor (Profession and Pedagogy) for NeMLA Italian Studies, is a contributing editor to the Italian, Latin, Romanian and Rhaeto-Romance language and literature sections of the bibliographical journal The Year’s Work in Modern Language Studies where he also serves as contributing editor (“Novecento and the Contemporary Period: Narrative and Theatre”).
+He serves as Associate Editor (Profession and Pedagogy) for NeMLA Italian Studies, and he is the editor to the Italian, Latin, Romanian and Rhaeto-Romance language and literature sections of the bibliographical journal The Year’s Work in Modern Language Studies where he also serves as contributing editor (“Novecento and the Contemporary Period: Narrative and Theatre”).
 He is a certified ACTFL OPI Tester/Rater and an OPIC and AAPP Tester of Italian.

 His area of specialization covers eighteenth century to contemporary Italian Literature, with a focus on travel literature, the Italian American experience, psychoanalysis, film, cultural and comparative studies, and language pedagogy.
 He is also the director of the Summer Program in Orvieto and in Cilento.